 Martin D. Levin, DMD Diplomate, American Board of Endodontics, Adjunct Professor of Endodontics, University of Pennsylvania

-Barry Pass, DDS, PhD Diplomate, American Board of Oral and Maxillofacial Radiology, Professor, Department of Oral Diagnosis and Radiology and Department of Physics and Astronomy, Howard University
+Barry Pass, DDS, PhD Diplomate, American Board of Oral and Maxillofacial Radiology, Professor Emeritus, Department of Oral Diagnosis and Radiology and Department of Physics and Astronomy, Howard University

 Endodontic disease adversely affects quality of life and can produce significant morbidity in afflicted patients.
 Endodontic therapy depends on diagnostic radiographs and image-guided treatment.
 Using a combination of anatomic figures, cadaveric specimen photographs, CBCT screenshots and live case-based demonstrations, we will review the normal radiographic features seen in limited FOV CBCT volumes commonly used to evaluate the endodontic patient.
 In addition, we will also feature selected cases with endodontic pathoses to illustrate variations from normal anatomy and incidental findings and artifact.

-1. Efficient systematical assessment of CBCT volumes and document findings.
+1. Efficient systematic assessment of CBCT volumes and document findings.